How Using Medical Cannabis Can Relieve Migraine Headaches

 - And more

-There is a lot of evidence that suggests medical marijuana is an effective treatment for migraines.
-The University of Colorado Anschutz Medical Campus conducted an experiment on students with migraines and treating them with medical marijuana for a period of four years and found their symptoms had significantly reduced and it’s believed CBD oil was a huge component in relieving migraine pain whether they used it as an edible or inhaled form.
+There is a lot of evidence that suggests that medical marijuana is an effective treatment for headaches and severe migraines.
+The University of Colorado Anschutz Medical Campus conducted an experiment on students with migraines by treating them with medical marijuana for a period of four years and found their symptoms had significantly reduced without experiencing negative side effects that are often caused by other medications.
+It’s believed that medical marijuana was a huge component in relieving their migraine pain and other symptoms whether they took it as an edible or inhaled the CBD oil.
+CBD, which stands for cannabidiol, is the medical cannabis oil derived from the hemp plant.
+Unlike THC, CBD does not give users that “high”.
+It is strictly therapeutic and can be just as effective depending on your preferred delivery method.

 Canada Wide Consultations

-When someone gets a migraine, their serotonin levels decrease (serotonin is an important neurotransmitter that affects our mind and body) and their blood vessels around their brain expands, hence the pain or throbbing in the temples or behind the eyes.
-When cannabis oil enters the body, it can positively impact low serotonin levels and regulate it them by binding with the receptors in our body that affect how we feel and how our body functions.
+When someone gets a migraine, their serotonin levels decrease (serotonin is an important neurotransmitter that affects our mind and body) and their blood vessels around their brain expand, hence the pain or throbbing in the temples or behind the eyes.
+But when you use cannabis and it begins entering your body, it can positively impact low serotonin levels and regulate them by binding with the receptors in our body that affect how we feel and how our body functions.
 This means it can reduce pain, stress, nausea, and help you sleep.
+While every patient will experience the positive side effects of marijuana for migraine pain, generally you can start experiencing the effects 30-60 minutes after taking an edible/oil, but it will also depend on the strain and dosage prescribed to you which we’ll help you with.

 Does It Matter How I Take It?